Treatment Effects Analysis

 This is a hands-on course with at least one hour each day devoted to carefully structured and supervised assignments.

 The instructor will use Stata (and some R) to demonstrate the techniques.
 To participate in the hands-on exercises, you are strongly encouraged to bring a laptop computer with Stata installed.
-Stata 14 (any flavor) is preferred, though Stata 13 can do at least 95% of what we will cover in this course.
+Stata 14 (any flavor) or above is preferred, though Stata 13 can do at least 95% of what we will cover in this course.
 Students do NOT need any prior knowledge of Stata to be able to complete the exercises.

 WHO SHOULD ATTEND?